Skip to main content

 Vivien Thomas PhD Scholars

 The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
 It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
 Students who have attended a historically Black college and university (HBCU) or other minority serving institution (MSI) for undergraduate study are eligible to apply.
-To be considered for the VTSI, you will need to submit a SOPHAS application and VTSI supplementary materials.
-Check back in Summer 2023 to learn about application fee waivers and VTSI application deadlines.
+To be considered for the VTSI, you will need to submit a SOPHAS application, VTSI supplementary materials, and all supporting documents (letters, transcripts, and test scores) by December 1, 2023.
+VTSI applicants are eligible for an application fee waiver, but the fee waiver must be requested by November 15, 2023 and prior to submission of the SOPHAS application.

 viven-thomas-scholars